brimdata/zed/docs/zq/language.md

 This structure is powerful because _any_ Zed query can be appear in the body of the lateral scope.
-In contrast to the `yield` example, a sort could be applied to each sub-sequence in the sub-query, where sort reads all of values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
+In contrast to the `yield` example, a sort could be applied to each sub-sequence in the subquery, where sort reads all of values of the subsequence, sorts them, emits them, then repeats the process for the next subsequence.
 For example,
 ```mdtest-command